isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-map-collection-output-generation.md

 To configure and generate the output using a Map Collection, perform the following steps:

-1. Open the Map Collection.You can view the various output presets like the AEM Site, PDF,  HTML5, EPUB, and Custom presets.
+1. Open the Map Collection.You can view the various output presets like the AEM Site, PDF (including Native PDF),  HTML5, EPUB, and Custom presets.
 You can also view the global and folder profile presets created by your administrator.

     The ![](images/global-preset-icon.svg) icon indicates a folder profile level preset.
 1.  \(Optional\) Do any of the following based on your requirement: